glouppe/info8006-introduction-to-ai/lecture1.md

 # A vacuum-cleaner agent

+Partial tabulation of a simple vacuum-cleaner agent function:

 | Percept sequence | Action |
 | ---------------- | ------ |
 | $[A, Clean]$     | $Right$ |